API Routes \[Add server-rendered endpoints to your docs site]

 ```

-Valid exports are: `GET`, `HEAD`, `POST`, `PUT`, `DELETE`, `CONNECT`, `OPTIONS`, `TRACE`, `PATCH`.
+Valid method exports are `GET`, `HEAD`, `POST`, `PUT`, `DELETE`, `CONNECT`, `OPTIONS`, `TRACE`, and `PATCH`.
+Any other named export throws a build-time error.

 Handlers return a standard [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response).
 Use `Response.json()` for JSON, `new Response()` for raw bodies, or stream responses with [Web Streams](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API).